-(a) An offeror should not invoke any condition or pre-condition so as to cause the offer not to proceed, to lapse or to be withdrawn unless the circumstances which give rise to the right to invoke the condition or G17 pre-condition are of material significance to the offeror in the context of the offer.
-The acceptance condition is not subject to this provision.
+(a) An offeror may only invoke a condition or pre-condition so as to cause the offer not to proceed, to lapse or to be withdrawn with the consent of the Panel.
+The firm offer announcement and the offer document must each incorporate language which appropriately reflects this requirement.
+The Panel will normally only give its consent if the circumstances which give rise to the right to invoke the condition or pre-condition are of material significance to the offeror in the context of the offer.
+This will be judged by reference to the facts of each case at the time that the relevant circumstances arise.